Blastomycosis in Dogs

 How is it Diagnosed?

 We may think that once the dog develops the disease it would be easy to diagnose, but that’s not the case because dogs may not show clinical symptoms for weeks or months even though they may be infected with blastomycosis.
-Symptoms of blastomycosis include:
+Symptoms of blastomycosis in dogs include:

 - Skin lesions